 Hose Clamp and Connection Inspection

-The Samsung DW80R9950US uses multiple water connections that can loosen over time, particularly the drain hose, water supply line, and internal circulation hoses.
+This model uses multiple water connections that can loosen over time, particularly the drain hose, water supply line, and internal circulation hoses.

-- With the dishwasher tilted forward, inspect all visible hose connections
+- With the dishwasher tilted forward, inspect all visible hose connections.

-- Check the large drain hose connection to the garbage disposal or sink drain
+- Check the large drain hose connection to the garbage disposal or sink drain.

-- Examine the water supply line connection to the water inlet valve
+- Examine the water supply line connection to the water inlet valve.

-- Look for white mineral deposits around connections indicating slow leaks
+- Look for white mineral deposits around connections indicating slow leaks.

-- Test hose clamps by gently trying to rotate them – they should not move
+- Test hose clamps by gently trying to rotate them — they should not move.

-- Tighten loose clamps with a 5/16″ nut driver to 15-20 inch-pounds torque
+- Tighten loose clamps with a 5/16″ nut driver to 15-20 inch-pounds torque.

 Water Inlet Valve Testing

-- Locate the water inlet valve – it has two water connections and two electrical wires
+- Locate the water inlet valve — it has two water connections and two electrical wires.

-- Inspect around the valve body for mineral deposits or water stains
+- Inspect around the valve body for mineral deposits or water stains.

-- Check both threaded connections for tightness using an adjustable wrench
+- Check both threaded connections for tightness using an adjustable wrench.

-- Test electrical continuity across valve solenoids using a multimeter
+- Test electrical continuity across valve solenoids using a multimeter.

-- Normal resistance reading should be 500-1500 ohms on each solenoid coil
+- Normal resistance reading should be 500-1500 ohms on each solenoid coil.

 Sump and Wash Pump Seal Inspection